KaiAragaki/kai_wip-website/content/links.md

 ## Artists
 - [Jon Rubin](http://www.jonrubin.net/)
-  - Favorite works include The Last Billboard and Fruit and Other Things&rdquo;.
-Excited for the nascent The National Museum
+  - Favorite works include "The Last Billboard" and "Fruit and Other Things".
+Excited for the nascent "The National Museum"
 - [Jenny Holzer](https://projects.jennyholzer.com/plaques/cast-bronze/gallery#47)

 # Food